nrwl/nx/docs/shared/using-nx/caching.md

 ## Customizing the Cache Location

 The cache is stored in `node_modules/.cache/nx` by default.
-To change the cache location, update the `cacheDirectory` option for the task runner:
+To change the cache location, set a `NX_CACHE_DIRECTORY` environment variable or update the `cacheDirectory` option for the task runner:

 ```json
 {